microsoft/nn-Meter/docs/builder/rule_tester.md

 After creating the workspace, a yaml file named `ruletest_config.yaml` will be placed in `<workspace-path>/configs/`.
 The ruletest configs includes:

-TODO: @Jianyu
 - `default_input_shape`: [28, 28, 16],
+    - Default input shape of all testcases except those requiring 1d tensor input.
 - `d1_input_shape`: [428],
+    - Default input shape of all testcases that need 1d tensor input.
+E.g., fully connected layer.
 - `filters`: 256,
+    - Default filter size.
 - `kernel_size`: 3,
+    - Default kernel size.
 - `enabled`: ['BF', 'MON', 'RT'],
+    - The test cases that will be enabled.
+Currently we implement three kinds of rules, `BasicFusion`, `MultipleOutNodes`, `ReadyTensor`.
+Among them, B`asicFusion` is the most important one, which will profiles to detect whether a pair of op can be fused.
 - `params`: {
     `BF`: {
         `eps`: 0.5,
         }
     },
+    - The parameters for each test case.
+For example, here `eps` define the alpha in formula of [step 4](#step-4-detect-fusion-rule) to decide whether two ops can be fused for test cases of BasicFusion.
 - `model_dir`: '',
+    - The model directory where testcases models will be generated.
 - `detail`: False,
+    - Whether to attach detail latency results of each testcase to the json output.

 Users could open `<workspace-path>/configs/ruletest_config.yaml` and edit the content.
-The config will take effect after the the config file is saved and closed.
+The config will take effect after the config file is saved and closed.

 After creating the workspace and completing configuration, users could initialize workspace in `builder_config` module before building the rule_tester: